utdata/icj-class/sass/sass-03.md

 }
 ```

 We want to the `.content ul` rule to be nested inside the `.content` rule above it, after the rules that are already there.
 When we do that refactor, we need to remove what would be an extra `.content` selector before the `ul`.

-The nested rule should also be indented.
-Like this:
+1. Edit your .scss file to nest `.content ul` inside the `.content` rule.
+It should look like this, including indentation:

 ```scss
 .content {